 RAW: aluminium or copper (99,7% pure) which do not require any further finishing process.

 ANODIC OXIDATION or ANODIZATION: it is an economic treatment suitable only for aluminium chains.
 It is a chemical process by electrolysis in which the aniline powder colours dissolve in hot water.
-The choice of the superior quality raw material is crucial.
+The choice of superior quality raw material is crucial.
 The aluminium we use is 99,7% pure and requires special preliminary treatments that make it even brighter after the treatment.
 Anodic oxidation requires a high degree of cleaning of the surface to be treated.
 During the treatment, a real surface transformation takes place in the raw material, in fact the oxide film obtained is transparent and extremely porous, suitable for capturing coloured powders.
 The final step allows to close the pores and fix the colour.
-Anodizing is nickel free, therefore particularly suitable for bijoux and custome jewellery.
+Anodizing is nickel free, therefore particularly suitable for bijoux and costume jewellery.

 GALVANIZATION / PLATING: for light alloy and copper.
 It is an industrial process consisting of coating a raw metal with a thin layer of another metal.
 The raw chains are then immersed in a galvanic bath and crossed by electric current which, passing from one electrode to the other, brings metal particles on the surface.
 In this way chains become gilded, nickel-plated, silver-plated, etc ...
 This treatment can be nickel-based or nickel-free to prevent any nickel allergy due to direct and protracted contact with human skin.
 Be careful because not all “nickel free” platings are the same.
 There are in fact 2 qualities of nickel free: a cheaper one (with a cheap white bronze base) and a more precious one (with palladium-listed on the Stock Exchange and susceptible to price changes, but more resistant than white bronze).